-- We specify the length of the string by either of the two ways:

-- 1. Explicitly storing string length

-- 2. Using a sentinel character

-We can store the string length explicitly by using the \$ location counter symbol, that represents the current value of the location counter.
+- We specify the length of the string by either of the two ways: - 1.
+Explicitly storing string length - 2.
+Using a sentinel character - We can store the string length explicitly by using the \$ location counter symbol, that represents the current value of the location counter.

-- msg db 'Hello, world!', 0xa ; string len equ \$ - msg ;length of string - \$ points to the byte after the last character of the string variable msg. - Therefore, \$-msg gives the length of the string. - We can also write msg db 'Hello world!', 0xa ; string len equ 13 ;length of string message DB 'HELLO WORLD!', 0
+msg db 'Hello, world!', 0xa ; string len equ \$ - msg ;length of string

+- \$ points to the byte after the last character of the string variable msg. - Therefore, \$-msg gives the length of the string. - We can also write msg db 'Hello world!', 0xa ; string len equ 13 ;length of string message DB 'HELLO WORLD!', 0

-- Alternatively, we can store strings with a trailing sentinel character to delimit a string instead of storing the string length explicitly. - The sentinel character should be a special character that does not appear within a string. - For example:
+The sentinel character should be a special character that does not appear within a string.

+For example: